Why So Many AI-Built Products Fall Apart

-Most people think AI is making them better at building products.
-A lot of the time, it's just helping them make messes faster.
-Here's how to fix that.
+A lot of product managers think AI is making them better at building products.
+Sometimes it is.
+But a lot of the time, it is just helping them make mistakes faster.

 I've spent my career working across product and engineering — leading teams at some of the largest technology companies in the world and building companies from scratch.
 I've founded two companies and taken both from idea to exit, which taught me what it really takes to turn something from nothing into a real business.